binkley/homebrewery-files/witch.md

   _(Tasha&rsquo;s Cauldron of Everything, WotC)_

 ##### 🔍 Utility, Ritual & Trickery

+_Even if it's not your fault, you're responsibility.
+So fix it._

 - **Animal Messenger** <br>
   A bird, squirrel, or other small critter carries your whispered words where no person could go.